HMS-Core/hms-push-clientdemo-android/README.md

 A computer (desktop or laptop) that runs the Windows 10/Windows 7 operating system A Huawei mobile phone with a USB cable, to be used for service debugging

-## License and Terms
+## License
-pushkit-android-demo is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Push kit sample code for android is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).